soniXx123/k5_shops_qb_times/README.md

 If you need any help, you can check out my [Discord](https://discord.com/invite/WmANgpdrgZ)

-## Dependencies

-- es_extended
-- esx_addonaccount

-The script was tested using **ESX Legacy**.
-I do not guarantee if it works with other versions

 # Download & Installation

 To use this script, you need to edit the configuration to fit your needs.